Meet the Team

-Nick is currently the Senior Programme Manager and manages the Landscape Stewardship Programme which aims to formally secure and better manage critical ecosystems while exploring models to sustainably fund management and drive community beneficiation.
+Nick is currently the Senior Programme Manager and oversees the Conservation and Catchment Programme which aims to formally secure and better manage critical ecosystems and water sources while exploring models to sustainably fund management and drive community beneficiation.
 Nicholas’ work allows him to interact with a diverse range of people and explore special places within the K2C Biosphere.

 Wehncke van de Merwe